-B.4.2 Levelling
+B 4.2 Levelling

-A levelling survey of each of the investigation locations relative to Ordnance Datum and the national grid co-ordinates was conducted by a specialist sub-contractor (Survey Systems) between 12th March and 14th March 2007.
+A levelling survey of all locations relative to Ordnance Datum and the national grid coordinates was conducted by a specialist sub-contractor (Survey Systems) between 12th March and 14th March 2007.
 For the monitoring wells, the depth to the top of the pipe and the cover level was measured to use in conjunction with the groundwater data to determine the groundwater flow direction.

-B.5 TASK 4 - LABORATORY ANALYSIS AND DATA MANAGEMENT
+B 5 TASK 4 - LABORATORY ANALYSIS AND DATA MANAGEMENT

-As stated in Section 3.1.2 of the Remediation Statement1, the final analytical schedule was determined by the ground conditions at the site during the investigation.
+As stated in Section 3.1.2 of the Remediation Statement, the final analytical schedule was determined by the ground conditions at the site during the investigation.
 Leachate samples were also scheduled from the soil samples in order to gain an understanding of the potential concentrations that may be leached from the soil (and subsequently enter the groundwater).